-Interlibrary Loan services are available to current BU faculty, staff, and students to request books, articles, and other items from other academic libraries.
 All patrons except those affiliated with the Schools of Law and Medicine may place and track requests through our online forms.
-School of Law affiliates may consult the Law Library’s website for these services.
-School of Medicine affiliates, please use the Alumni Medical Library’s ILL form.
-For general inquires to the Interlibrary Loan office, please call (617) 353-3706 or email ILLMML@bu.edu.
+Law and Medical School affiliates should consult their schools’s websites for further information.
+For general inquires to the Interlibrary Loan office, please call 617-353-3706 or email ILLMML@bu.edu.

 WorldCat allows you to search for, identify, and request books from other libraries.
-Many books are available in just 1-2 business days from the time you request them and articles are frequently available electronically within 48 hours.
+Books are generally available 2 – 4 business days after you request them and articles are frequently available electronically within 48 hours.

 Terrier Card Borrowing